RyGoy/MyServicesSetup/README.md

 ### IPFire Configuration

+First we log into the Firewall's WUI, you should enable [geoblocking](https://wiki.ipfire.org/configuration/firewall/geoip-block) to prevent countries you don't want from connecting to you.
+Go to **Firewall > Location Block** make the slections you wish and **save** but do not reboot the firewall yet.

+Then go to **Firewall > BlueAccess**, here you can give permission for certian MAC addresses to have a connection to the internet, any MACs that are on the blue network that facilitate the connection to the internet need to be enabled, or you can enable all by putting **192.168.44.0/24 in **source IP** and leacing **Source MAc Address** blank, use a remark to label this rule.

-We presume you can access the internet from within the GREEN and BLUE networks.
-First we log into the Firewall's WUI to create some Hosts and some Groups to make creating and modifying rules easier.
+to create some Hosts and some Groups to make creating and modifying rules easier.
 Go to **Firewall > Firewall Groups > Hosts**, we will add a new host by naming it SME BLUE, the IP address is **192.168.44.2**.

- **Firewall > Firewall Groups** and create a new Group called **Mail** and enable **SMTP & SSMTP**.
-Then go to **Firewall > Firewall Rules > New Rule** and create a Source NAT rule like the one we had already below.
+Then proceed to **Firewall > Firewall Groups** and create a new Group called **Mail** and enable **SMTP & SSMTP**.
+Then go to **Firewall > Firewall Rules > New Rule** and create a Source NAT rule like the one below.

 ![Source Nat Rule](https://user-images.githubusercontent.com/94795740/177002936-da198d01-a4aa-48d0-9205-c84c6aa7ae9c.PNG)